Tiny House Trailer Towing Equipment Needed

 If we have not registered the vehicle on your behalf (we can only provide registration in Victoria) you will need an Unregistered Vehicle Permit (UVP) to tow the trailer on the road, because it will be unregistered when you pick up the trailer.
 An UVP is legally required when travelling on the roadways with a vehicle that is unregistered.
 If you are taking the trailer directly to get it registered you do not need to get an UVP.
 However, even though this is the case, we would recommend that you get the UVP anyway because it gives you 3-party insurance cover while you are returning home with your trailer and it is relatively inexpensive (less than $30).
 We would also recommend you get an UVP in Victoria and one from your home state.
 Here’s the link to Victorian Unregistered Vehicle Permit Applications.

 We’ve heard and learned from past clients that not all insurance companies will insure your trailer.
 Insurance companies give various reasons for this and there seems to be no consistency between them.
-Sometimes the length is too long for them, other times they seem not to understand their own policies and so default to “no”, other times if you mention “tiny house trailer” they get nervous and also default to “no.” We have heard from past clients some insurance companies that do provide insurance for your trailer and these include GIO and YOUI.
-We mention these companies only for your convenience, we are not recommending them, nor do we receive any “affiliate” or “kick back” fees for doing so.
-In all cases, you will need the VIN (Vehicle Identification Number) which is stamped on your trailer and we can provide that number to you, so you can arrange to have your trailer insured on the trip home.
+Sometimes the length is too long for them, other times they seem not to understand their own policies and so default to “no”.
+Other times if you mention “tiny house trailer” they get nervous and also default to “no.” We have heard from past clients some insurance companies that do provide insurance for your trailer and these include GIO and YOUI.
+In all cases, you will need the VIN (Vehicle Identification Number) which is stamped on your trailer and should also appear on your final invoice as a 17 digit number/letter combination.
+As an example only, this is not your VIN: 6T9T22V86MAL68042.
+Use the VIN number when speaking to your insurer If they ask about the manufacturer of the trailer, please let them know that Fred’s Tiny Houses Pty Ltd is the manufacturer and we are registered as a low volume trailer fabricator with the identifier: “L68”.
+You’ll notice that “L68” also appears in our VIN’s.
+It seems strange that NSW would have its own state system for identifying trailer fabricators, but we’ve learned that they do and we are identified in their NSW system as, “FRE”.